NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 |[NextGenSoftware.Holochain.HoloNET.Client.Unity](#holonet)| The Unity implementation of the HoloNETClient.
 This will use a Unity compatible logger soon...
 |[NextGenSoftware.Holochain.HoloNET.Client.TestHarness](#holonet)| The Test Harness for the HoloNETClient.
 This includes load tests for Holochain.
 So far looking good, the conductor is very fast! ;-)
 |[NextGenSoftware.Holochain.HoloNET.HDK](#net-hdk)| A placeholder for the .NET HDK (Holochain Development Kit).
 |NextGenSoftware.NodeManager| A library to allow .NET code to call Node.js methods and retuen data from them.
+This is currently used by the ARC Membrane and Apollo Client/Server projects.
 |[NextGenSoftware.OASIS.API.Core](#the-oasis-api---karma-system)| The core code for the OASIS API itself.
 This is where the Providers are injected and is the core part of the system.
 |NextGenSoftware.OASIS.API.Core.Apollo.Client| Uses the NextGenSoftware.NodeManager library to call the Node.js Apollo GraphQL Client.
 This in turn calls the NextGenSoftware.OASIS.API.Core.Apollo.Server library, which wraps around the NextGenSoftware.OASIS.API.Core.WebAPI (REST API).
 |NextGenSoftware.OASIS.API.Core.Apollo.Client.TestHarness| The test harness for the Apollo Client library.